VTI Services Technical Bulletin (TB)

 The insertion of a RJ11 or RJ12 plug into a RJ45 socket is not acceptable as it:-

-- does not met the “fit for purpose” mandatory requirements of AS/CA S009 and
+- does not met the “fit for purpose” mandatory requirements of AS/CA S009:2020 and

 - is not supported by AS/NZ or International performance standards

-AS/CA S009 Clause 5.5.1 states a cabling product shall be fit for purpose for its intended use.
+AS/CA S009 Clause 5.5.1 states a cabling product shall be selected and installed so that it is fit for its intended purpose.

 AS/CA S009 is regulated by the Australian Communication Media Authority and is called up under legislation in accordance with the Telecommunication Act 1997.